ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-07-30-data-centric-ml.md

 One of the most common applications of transfer learning is to take a pretrained model from a source domain, and finetune it on the instances of a target domain.
-In computer vision, it is common to use an architecture like AlexNet ([Krizhevsky et al, 2012](#krizhevsky2012alexnet)), pretrain it on ImageNet ([Deng et al, 2009](#deng2009imagenet)), and replace the last fully connected layers with new ones from the target domain.
+In computer vision, it is not unusual to use an architecture like AlexNet ([Krizhevsky et al, 2012](#krizhevsky2012alexnet)), pretrain it on ImageNet ([Deng et al, 2009](#deng2009imagenet)), and replace the last fully connected layers with new ones from the target domain.
 The modified architecture is then finetuned on target domain labels, and is reported to